-List of Waiter / Waitress Skills for Resumes, Cover Letters and Interviews
+Important Waiter / Waitress Skills for Resumes & Cover Letters

-Being a waiter or waitress is not an easy job.
-The work is physically demanding.
-You’re likely to spend a whole shift on your feet, rushing about.
-It can be financially rewarding, and big tips can be worth it, but the work is not for everyone.
+Being a waiter or waitress can be a challenging job.
+The work is physically, mentally, and emotionally demanding.
+You’re likely to spend hours on your feet, rushing about managing several tables of customers.
+While the potential for higher pay through tips, this work is not for everyone.

-Waiters and waitresses must be attentive listeners.
-They should listen carefully when taking orders, as sometimes people’s needs are complicated.
-A good waiter or waitress should be able to remember the needs of their customers in order to communicate these desires clearly to the cooking staff.
-They should also be able to remember and convey any messages, should the kitchen wish to communicate anything to the customer.
+Waiters and waitresses must be attentive listeners and engaging communicators.
+A good waiter or waitress should be able to remember the needs of their customers in order to communicate unique preferences clearly to the cooking staff.
+Additionally, they should also be able to remember and convey any messages, should the kitchen wish to communicate anything to the customer.

-Customers may ask questions about menu items or other details, and a good waiter or waitress should be able to converse with the customer in such a way as to answer questions and to meet their needs simply and thoroughly, with little complication.
+Customers may ask questions about menu items or other details, and a good waiter or waitress should be able to converse with the customer in such a way as to answer questions and meet their needs simply and thoroughly.

-Part of good customer service is maintaining a high attention to detail.
+Part of good customer service is maintaining a high level of interpersonal skill.
 Restaurant patrons can, at times, be demanding and even rude.
 A good waiter should be able to meet the needs of the customer, even when they’re not being entirely reasonable.
 A high energy and diplomatic comportment, even in the face of interpersonal conflict, could affect your tip-dependent income.

 - Deliver Orders